mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 6. Add integration test in the `./plugins/tests/integration/`.
 For how to run the integration test, please read [Plugin Integration Test Framework](../plugin_integration_test_framework).

 You can also write the plugin outside HTNN project, please see https://github.com/mosn/htnn/tree/main/examples/dev_your_plugin.
-(FIXME: the example may be broken because it doesn't use the latest dependencies.
-We must pin the version once htnn is released.)

 ### Plugin types